happyplan/happyplan/README.md

   }
 ```

-Now you can easily push your website on this branch via `$ happy publish`
+Now you can easily push your website on this branch via `$ happyplan publish`

 ## Create a new post

-    $ happy newpost
+    $ happyplan newpost

 This create a new post in `src/_posts/_drafts`.
 For more informations about posts, just read [Jekyll's doc](https://github.com/mojombo/jekyll/wiki)